Genus zero modular operad and absolute Galois group: The DM--stack with hidden symmetry

-\subsection{The stacky $\M_{0,x,\rho(x)}$}
+\subsection{The stacky $\M_{0,S}(\theta)$}

-\begin{theorem} The DM--stack equipped with the symmetry group $G$ is a stack. \end{theorem} \begin{proof} In order to show that $\M_{0,(x,\rho(x))}$ is a stack, let us first equip the base space $\cS$ with the \'etale topology $\mathcal{T}$.
+\begin{theorem} The category fibered in groupoid $\M_{0,S}(\theta)$ over $Sch_{\Q}$ of $S$-pointed stable curves with $\theta$-symmetry is a stack. \end{theorem} \begin{proof} In order to show that $\M_{0,S}(\theta)$ is a stack, let us first equip the base space $\cS$ with the \'etale topology $\mathcal{T}$.
 We need to verify the three conditions of definition~\ref{DM}. \begin{enumerate} \item The first condition is to show that the contravariant functor from $\cS^{op}$ to the category of sets $Set$ is a sheaf.

 We know that if $\cS$ has a Grothendieck topology, then $\M_{0,n}$ is a stack.
-The modification of this stack into $\M_{0,(x,\rho(x))}$ implies a slight modification of the data.
+The modification of this stack into $\M_{0,(x,\theta(x))}$ implies a slight modification of the data.
 Indeed, $\F: \cS^{op}\to Set$ is a sheaf.
 Properties of the category $Set$ allow to consider the direct sum $Set\oplus Set$.
 So, we are dealing with the section $ \cS^{op}\to Set\oplus Set$, which turns out to be a direct sum of sheafs: $\F + \F: \cS^{op}\to Set\oplus Set$, hence a sheaf.
 So, we have a sheaf $\cS^{op}\to Set$.

-\item The second condition to check is that for any open $T'$ in $T$, the functor $T'\mapsto Iso_{T'}(X_1\oplus X_1^{\rho},X_2\oplus X_2^{\rho})$ is a sheaf.
+\item The second condition to check is that for any open $T'$ in $T$, the functor $T'\mapsto Iso_{T'}(X_1\oplus X_1^{\theta},X_2\oplus X_2^{\theta})$ is a sheaf.

 By hypothesis, we know that for any open $T'$, the functor $T'\mapsto Iso_{T'}(X_1,X_2)$ is a sheaf.
-Clearly, the functor $T'\mapsto Iso_{T'}(X_1^{\rho},X_2^{\rho})$ is also a sheaf.
-So, the map from $T'\mapsto Iso_{T'}(X_1,X_2)\oplus Iso_{T'}(X_1^{\rho},X_2^{\rho})$ is a sheaf and by elementary properties of $\oplus$, we have $Iso_{T'}(X_1,X_2)\oplus Iso_{T'}(X_1^{\rho},X_2^{\rho})=Iso_{T'}(X_1\oplus X_1^{\rho},X_2\oplus X_2^{\rho})$.
+Clearly, the functor $T'\mapsto Iso_{T'}(X_1^{\theta},X_2^{\theta})$ is also a sheaf.
+So, the map from $T'\mapsto Iso_{T'}(X_1,X_2)\oplus Iso_{T'}(X_1^{\theta},X_2^{\theta})$ is a sheaf and by elementary properties of $\oplus$, we have $Iso_{T'}(X_1,X_2)\oplus Iso_{T'}(X_1^{\theta},X_2^{\theta})=Iso_{T'}(X_1\oplus X_1^{\theta},X_2\oplus X_2^{\theta})$.

 \item The last property is the so-called cocycle condition.
 Let $\{T_i \xrightarrow{\phi_i} T\}_{i}$ be an \'etale cover of $T$, where $\phi_i$ are \'etale maps and let $F$ be a family over $T$.
 Then, applying to $F$ the base change functors $\phi^*$, we get localized families $F_i$ over $T_i$, and similarly localized families $F_{ij}$ over $T_{ij}:=T_i\times_{T}T_j$, $F_{ijk}$ over $T_{ijk}$, (etc).